 The objective of the joint program in Latin American studies and business administration is to provide students with a graduate education that will prepare them for business positions involving Latin America.
-A student must complete a total of at least sixty-nine semester hours in the Language and Area Center for Latin American Studies and the Graduate School of Business.
+A student must complete a total of at least sixty-nine semester hours in the Teresa Lozano Long Institute of Latin American Studies and the McCombs School of Business.

 Master of Arts/Master of Arts with a Major in Communication

 This joint degree program allows students to study the relationships between the theories and processes of communication and issues pertinent to an understanding of the histories and current policies of the societies and cultures of Latin America.
 It is designed to meet the need for specialists with multidisciplinary knowledge of Latin American affairs and mastery of one of the disciplines of communication.

 Each student must complete thirty-three semester hours of coursework in the College of Communication and thirty hours of work in Latin American studies; the program must include a summer internship in Latin America and a thesis on a topic involving both fields.
 Departments in the College of Communication may require additional background work relevant to the student's major.

 A joint committee composed of graduate advisers from the College of Communication and the Teresa Lozano Long Institute of Latin American Studies selects students for admission.
 For more information about the joint program, write to the Office of the Communication/Latin American Studies Program, College of Communication, The University of Texas at Austin, Austin, Texas 78712-1094.

 The joint program in Latin American studies and law is designed for students who wish to study law and Latin American issues in an integrated and interdisciplinary manner and who expect to be involved in government service or legal practice with a Latin American focus.